Viewing the Application in Different Languages

-If a particular string for the current language cannot be found, then Microsoft Dynamics NAV searches for the text in another related language.
+If a particular string for the current language cannot be found, then Dynamics NAV searches for the text in another related language.
 Languages in Windows are tagged with a primary language ID.
 For example, the language with ID 1033, which is English (United States), is the primary language for a group of languages that includes ID 2057, which is English (United Kingdom), and ID 3081, which is English (Australia).
 Similar relationships exist for languages such as French, Spanish, and German.

-Microsoft Dynamics NAV uses the primary language if the text for the current language cannot be found.
-For example, if you are running the German (Switzerland) localized version and you open a page that contains strings that do not exist with the language ID for German (Switzerland), then Microsoft Dynamics NAV looks for a string with the language ID for German (Germany) because German (Germany) is the primary language for German (Switzerland).
+Dynamics NAV uses the primary language if the text for the current language cannot be found.
+For example, if you are running the German (Switzerland) localized version and you open a page that contains strings that do not exist with the language ID for German (Switzerland), then Dynamics NAV looks for a string with the language ID for German (Germany) because German (Germany) is the primary language for German (Switzerland).

 The algorithm searches for the text to use in the following order:

 The language of the object, which can be specified by a developer in C/AL code.